-It's important to note that we use gravel instead of sand for our installations...let's talk about why.
+It's important to note that we use gravel instead of sand for our installations.
+Let's talk about why.

-Sand vs Gravel for Installation: Which is Better?
+Sand vs. gravel for installation: Which is better?

 Over the following years we found that a certain percentage of these pools had problems such as pool settlement, bulges in the side walls of the pool, and leaks in fittings and plumbing around the outside of the pool.

 What do you think will happen to a pool filled with water that weighs tens of thousands of pounds and is resting on bed of liquid?
-Doesn't sound to re-assuring does it?
+Doesn't sound too reassuring, does it?

 What do you think happens over the following 18 months when the sand backfill finally settles?
 It puts pressure on the side walls of the pool and the plumbing that it encases.

 We eventually switched from sand to gravel backfill and the moment we did so all of these problems vanished.

 How do we lift the pool?

 Some of our most interesting deliveries have involved floating pools down the river, pushing them down narrow city alleys, and even flying them in via helicopter!

 But regardless of how we get the pool to your backyard, one of the most critical junctures in the installation process is when the pool is set in the hole and leveled.

-Why is Properly Setting and Leveling the Pool so important?
+Why is properly setting and leveling the pool so important?

-Our team will strive to achieve our goal of getting the pool withing one-half inch of level, all while insuring the entire pool floor rests firmly on the gravel foundation.
+Our team will strive to achieve our goal of getting the pool withing one-half inch of level, all while ensuring the entire pool floor rests firmly on the gravel foundation.

 Again, our goal is to get every pool within a half-inch.
 The industry standard is one inch, but it's not uncommon to see fiberglass pools far more out of level than that.

-A common mistake is to rush this critical phase of the process which only leads to pools being out of level or eventually shifting or settling due to the pool shell not resting on a proper foundation.
+A common mistake is to rush this critical phase of the process.
+That only leads to pools being out of level or eventually shifting or settling due to the pool shell not resting on a proper foundation.